blankly-finance/blankly-docs/content/en/config/backtest.json.md

 category: Config
 ---

-The `backtest.json` file follows this format:
+The `backtest.json` file is used to specify settings for the backtest.

+This file is only necessary if running backtests.

+This file can be placed in version control.

 ## Format